NZUS01 KLZK DDHHMM

 that extend outside the structure, and (3) through the

-structure, the lightning can travel through the electrical
+ground.
+Once in a structure, the lightning can travel through

-and phone wires, the plumbing, and/or radio and television
+the electrical and phone wires, the plumbing, and radio and

 Indoor safety depends on avoiding contact with items that

-1. Don't touch electrical equipment or cords.
-If you plan to
+- Do not touch electrical equipment or plug/unplug cords.

 a shower, wash dishes, or do laundry.

-Lightning Question of the Day: What are lightning rods and how
+Question: What are lightning rods and how do they work?

-Lightning rods protect a home from a direct lightning strike,
+Answer: Lightning rods protect a home from a direct lightning

-but they do not prevent a home from being struck.
-They are
+strike, but they do not prevent a home from being struck.
+They

 for the harmful electrical discharge to follow, and to disperse